hadi77ir/go-mq/docs/overview.md

 - `github.com/hadi77ir/go-mq/valkey` uses the high-performance `valkey-go` client to provide Valkey Streams, Pub/Sub, and list-backed push/pull queues.
 - `github.com/hadi77ir/go-mq/nats` offers NATS core and JetStream implementations, including explicit ack workflows.

+All adapters share the same concurrency contract: a `Broker` can be reused safely across goroutines.
+Publish/consume operations borrow independent connections or channels from the pool and never mutate shared configuration, so no additional synchronization is required when sharing a broker instance across workers.

 ## Core Concepts

 | Type | Purpose |